 To streamline the architectural development review process in the Downtown District, the Architectural Review Board (ARB) shall be tasked with approving all proposed projects in the district to comply with the architectural guidelines specified in this document and to build upon the aesthetic of the Downtown's character.
 Contact the Town for information on the complete review process and schedule of development review dates.
 Consult Article 9 of the Yorktown Zoning Ordinance for all applicable information on permitting, variances, and similar.
+Structures and uses legally in existence as of the effective date of the Downtown zoning amendments shall be considered legal nonconforming under the provisions of Article 8 of the Yorktown Zoning Code.
+All proposed development, redevelopment, and renovation work for each structure, new or existing, within the Downtown District shall comply with these guidelines.

 If a development is identified as a signature use development by the ARB the petitioner shall be granted design flexibility in order to create a unique destination for the Downtown District.
+General signature use development information is found in section 2.12.
 The petitioner shall work with the ARB through design and shall have full Architectural Review Board approval prior to receiving full project approval.